iterative/dvc.org/public/static/docs/command-reference/push.md

 - The push command by default uses all [DVC-files](/doc/user-guide/dvc-file-format) in the <abbr>workspace</abbr>.
-  The command line options listed below will either limit or expand the set of DVC-files to consult.
+  The command options listed below will either limit or expand the set of DVC-files to consult.

 - For each <abbr>output</abbr> referenced from each selected DVC-file, DVC finds